PlummersSoftwareLLC/NightDriverStrip/README.md

 ## Time It Takes To Build This Project

-Time to build the SPECTRUM config.
+Time to build the SPECTRUM config (`pio run -e spectrum`).
 Assumes a clean build after everything has been installed and downloaded.

 - AMD 3970 32-cores, 128GB, RAID SSD
   -> [davepl 09/19/2021] 12.93 seconds (Running Under WSL)